jamiemlakeMemberFebruary 27, 2012 at 3:57 amPost count: 2

 To discover the source of your pain, you need diagnostic blocks of all of the potential pain provoking structures.
 You need to keep a pain diary (see section on pain diary on the website).
 Once the suspect structure is anesthetized and is the obvious source of pain, then if needed, a surgical plan can be established.

 Dr. CorenmanPLEASE REMEMBER, THIS FORUM IS MEANT TO PROVIDE GENERAL INFORMATION ON SPINE ANATOMY, CONDITIONS AND TREATMENTS.
-TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.jamiemlakeMemberFebruary 27, 2012 at 11:47 amPost count: 1
+TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.If this forum has helped you, please let Dr. Corenman know!jamiemlakeMemberFebruary 27, 2012 at 11:47 amPost count: 2

 Ok thank you so much for your time and help!
 I can’t get my doctors to even listen to me.
 You have been a great help and now I know where to go from here.
 I certainly didn’t want a major surgery that I don’t need.
 Thank you again!